Appearance

 For forward compatibility, include a cryptoSuite and kid (key id) in encrypted payload metadata.

-Dual PQC strategy (mobile)
+PQC implementation (mobile)

 Server-side PQC (API Worker)